The top work from home essential people forget: Fire extinguishers | ZDNet

 A fire extinguisher.

 Fires are, thankfully, quite rare.
-But fires do happen, and throwing in extension cords and chargers and a bunch of electronics into a space can increase that chance.
+But they do happen, and throwing in extension cords and chargers and a bunch of electronics into a space can increase that chance.

 Sure, it's a small increase, but it's an increase all the same.